alphagov/authenticating-proxy/README.md

 users are able to view the site.
 It sets an `X-GOVUK-AUTHENTICATED-USER` header so that the upstream service can identify the user.

-The application also supports bypassing authentication via a valid JWT token.
+The application also supports bypassing authentication via a valid JSON web token ([JWT]).
 If the URL being requested includes a `token` querystring containing a valid token encoded with the value in the `JWT_AUTH_SECRET` environment variable, and that token contains a `sub` key, the value of that key is passed upstream in